By: GreatAmerica on August 31st, 2022

 Hardware as a Rental is a Total Solution

 MSPs and Solutions Providers who sell both HaaR and HaaS present the customer with a total solution.
 The customer feels like they are getting a hassle-free IT solution where they won’t get nickel-and-dimed along the way.
-For example, they won’t have to worry that the MSP will be back in a few months when Windows 7 goes end of life and ask for a large chunk of change to replace servers and desktops.
+For example, they won’t have to worry that the MSP will be back in a few months when Windows 7 support is ended and ask for a large chunk of change to replace servers and desktops.

 The Customer Only Gets One Invoice in HaaR and HaaS Deals